PolusAI/image-tools/polus-stack-z-slice-plugin/README.md

 variable is surrounded by `{}`, and the variable name and number of spaces dedicated to the variable are denoted by repeated characters for the variable.
-For example, if all filenames follow the structure `filename_ZZZ.ome.tif`, where TTT indicates the timepoint the image was captured at, then the filename pattern would be `filename_{zzz}.ome.tif` or `filename_{z+}.ome.tif`, where former indicates the z-position is always of uniform length (e.g.
+For example, if all filenames follow the structure `filename_ZZZ.ome.tif`, where ZZZ indicates the timepoint the image was captured at, then the filename pattern would be `filename_{zzz}.ome.tif` or `filename_{z+}.ome.tif`, where former indicates the z-position is always of uniform length (e.g.
 `filename_001.ome.tif`) while the latter permits variable z-position length.

 The only required variable for this plugin is `z`.
-Filename patterns may include any of the other filepattern variables, mixed with any other valid regular expression argumetns (except groups).
+Filename patterns may include any of the other filepattern variables, mixed with any other valid regular expression arguments (except groups).

 ## To do